carpentries-incubator/genome-mining/_episodes/02-antismash.md

 In order to acces to that results, we can use scp protocol to download the directory in your local computer.

-On your local machine, open a GIT bash terminal in the **destiny** folder and execture the following command:
+If using `scp` , on your local machine, open a GIT bash terminal in the **destiny** folder and execute the following command:
 ~~~
 $ scp -r user@bioinformatica.matmor.unam.mx:~/gm_workshop_results/antismash/S*A909.prokka/* ~/Downloads/.
 ~~~
 {: .language-bash}

+if using R-studio then in the left panel, chose the "more" option, and "export" your file to your local computer.
+And then, decompress the Streptococcus_agalactie_A909.prokka.zip file.

-Once in your local machine, you can open the `index.html` file on your local web browser.
+Once in your local machine, in the directory Streptococcus_agalactie_A909.prokka open the `index.html` file on your local web browser.

 ## Understanding the output
 The visualization of the results includes many diverse options.
 To understand all the possibilities, we suggest to read the following [tutorial:](https://docs.antismash.secondarymetabolites.org/understanding_output/)